 The Invisible Disabilities Association (IDA) encourages, educates and connects people and organizations touched by illness, pain and disability around the globe.
-Formerly known as The Invisible Disabilities Advocate, IDA was founded in 1997 and incorporated in 2004 as a 501(c)(3) non-profit.
+IDA was founded in 1996 and incorporated in 2004 as a 501(c)(3) non-profit.

 Connell is joined by medical, scientific and business professionals on the Leadership Boards of IDA, along with other support organizations and volunteers who desire to spread IDA’s message of hope and understanding.

 Unlike organizations that pertain to just one condition, the term invisible disabilities covers hundreds.
 Therefore, IDA does not attempt to supply a vast amount of detailed information for every diagnosis.
 IDA’s website, publications, seminars and awareness address all debilitating conditions that are often misunderstood.
 IDA also offers many resources to information about various illnesses, help with costs of medications, disability benefits and more.

 IDA reaches around the world to people living with various conditions, as well as their loved ones, through their websites, booklets, pamphlets, articles, inspiring and educational videos, radio interviews, events, seminars, projects, social network and social media.
 Check out some of the ways IDA is making a difference!